marl64/autoMP/README.md

 1. Download and extract the autoMP files.

-2. If they don't already exist, create 2 new folders, "input" and "output" in the autoMP folder.

-3. Place the image(s) you want to use into the input folder.
-Pretty much any image file should work.
-If one isn't accepted, try saving it as a common filetype, like .jpg or .png.

-4. Double-click autoMP.py.
-This should fill the output folder with preview images, as well as lua scripts for each image in your input folder.

-5. Open Lunar IPS.
+2. Open Lunar IPS.
 Click "Apply IPS Patch" and browse for the patch we provided, MarioPaintJUh1Joystick.ips, then for the Mario Paint ROM you want to patch it to.
 This modifies your ROM to accept the gamepad rather than the mouse for inputs, which is imperative for autoMP to function properly.

-6. Extract the SNES9x emulator into a seperate folder from autoMP.
+3. Extract the SNES9x emulator into a seperate folder from autoMP.
 Place the provided snes9x.cfg file into your SNES9x folder (if there already is one, overwrite it), and make sure there are 2 sub-folders named "Roms" and "Saves".
 Place your patched ROM in the Roms folder and place the provided savestate, MarioPaint.000, in the Saves folder. **Make sure both your patched ROM and the savestate have the same filename.
 If they don't, rename one or both of them so that they match.**

+4. If they don't already exist, create 2 new folders, "input" and "output" in the autoMP folder.

+## Using autoMP

+1. Place the image(s) you want to use into the input folder.
+Pretty much any image file should work.
+If one isn't accepted, try saving it as a common filetype, like .jpg or .png.

+2. Open the file named autoMP_GUI and adjust the image settings to your liking.
+An explanation as to what each setting does is located below.
+When you're done, click "Process Images".
+This should fill the output folder with preview images, as well as lua scripts for each image in your input folder.

-7. Open SNES9x and load the ROM (Ctrl + O, or File > Open ROM...), then load the supplied savestate (Press the F1 key, or go to File > Load Game > Slot #0).
+3. Open SNES9x and load the ROM (Ctrl + O, or File > Open ROM...), then load the supplied savestate (Press the F1 key, or go to File > Load Game > Slot #0).
 You should now be on a blank canvas with the stamps page open at the top, with each stamp set to a single colored pixel.

-8. Load your chosen Lua script into SNES9x (Press spacebar twice, or go to File > Lua Scripting > New Lua Scripting Window..., then choose your file from the output folder), then press Run and watch the image draw! *(Note: you can press the M key to toggle the sound.)* Do not close the scripting window or the drawing will stop.
+4. Load your chosen Lua script into SNES9x (Press spacebar twice, or go to File > Lua Scripting > New Lua Scripting Window..., then choose your file from the output folder), then press Run and watch the image draw! *(Note: you can press the M key to toggle the sound.)* Do not close the scripting window or the drawing will stop.
 The drawing is complete once the game returns to normal speed.

 Voila!
 Your automatic work of art is finished!